cunnie/inclusive-sober-literature/remixed/big_book/13_chapt5_how_it_works.md

   Here are the steps we took, which are suggested as a program of recovery:

-1. We admitted we were powerless over alcohol— that our lives had become unmanageable.
+1. We admitted we were powerless over alcohol—that our lives had become unmanageable.

 2. Came to believe that a Power greater than ourselves could restore us to sanity.